YidanM/HNN_Lipshitz/README.md

 ## Reference

-For construction of hyperbolic models, we utilized the code available at https://github.com/HazyResearch/hgcn.
+For the construction of hyperbolic models, we utilized the code available at https://github.com/HazyResearch/hgcn.